Makio64/vue-tiny-router/README.md

 app.mount( '#app' )
 ```

-Use me where you want, for example in the root of your App!
+Use me where you want, usually in `App.vue`
 ``` vue
 <template>
   <TinyRouter :routes="routes" :redirects="redirects" />